-Jams and Jellies - Traditionally prepared fruit-based jams and jellies, e.g., grape, strawberry, blueberry, raspberry, blackberry, etc. can be sold by a Home-Based Vendor.
+Jams and Jellies - Traditional jams, jellies, and preserves made from high-acid fruits and using full sugar recipes can be sold by a Home-Based Vendor.
+This is the only home-canned food allowed.
 Fruit butters (e.g., apple, pear, pumpkin) and "low sugar" or "no sugar added" jams and jellies - Not allowed to be sold by a Home-Based Vendor.